"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 However, viruses are beyond human control, and it is impossible to control their source of origin.

-Regarding the minimum infection prevention measures we can take, it is difficult to do much beyond paying attention to everyday hygiene (such as handwashing and gargling).
+Regarding the minimum infection prevention measures we can take, the only real recourse is to maintain everyday hygiene practices (such as handwashing and gargling).

 Whenever new viruses or disasters like earthquakes occur, various rumours will inevitably circulate.